 The Sultan Abdul Samad Building is located right in front of the Merdeka Square so it’s only logical to explore it while you’re there.

-Merdeka Square which means Independence Square is one of the most important spots in Kuala Lumpur as it holds lots of history and is home to many significant buildings.
+Merdeka Square which means Independence Square is one of the most important attractions in Kuala Lumpur as it holds lots of history and is home to many significant buildings.

 In fact, Merdeka Square is where Malaysia proclaimed its independence from the British Empire in 1957.